-Volkswagen to name company insider as COO: source
+Volkswagen to name company insider as VW brand COO: source

-HAMBURG (Reuters) - Volkswagen (VOWG_p.DE) is set to name Ralf Brandstaetter, the procurement chief of its core VW brand, as its group Chief Operating Officer, a person familiar with the matter said.
+HAMBURG (Reuters) - Volkswagen (VOWG_p.DE) is set to name Ralf Brandstaetter, the procurement chief of its core VW brand, as Chief Operating Officer of the brand, a person familiar with the matter said.

 Brandstaetter will take on the new job in addition to his existing responsibilities, the person told Reuters on Tuesday.